Volartrix/volt/README.md

 ## What are Volt's features?
 The kernel has a few important features that it needs to use to manage memory for example.
 Below is a list of features the kernel uses.

-* **PMM**: A bitmap physical memory manager is used handle physical memory allocation
+* **PMM**: A free list based physical memory manager is used handle physical memory allocation
 * **VMM**: A virtual memory manager is used to manage but not allocate virtual memory with paging.
 It is a bit broken right now

 ## How to use Volt